gdm413229/swwmgz_m/ExtendedLore.md

 - 2150~2151: The fight against the last remaining Demons on Earth continues.
   Doom Eternal happens.
 After defeating |BIG SPOILER HERE| contact with him is lost completely.
 - 2156: Akari Labs succeeds in creating safe teleportation.
-The reaction from the UAC on social media is legendary.
 - 2160: Demonic forces are discovered on several old UAC bases, having been resurrected by a "Mother Demon".
 Seeing as the Slayer is nowhere to be found, the Doom marine is re-commissioned to stop this madness, he succeeds, but in a last transmission states that he will "stay in Hell to make sure no demon ever comes out again".
-- 2164: The remains of the Doom marine are found during a routine UAC expedition, the Slayer is seen standing right next to them, as if paying respects to a fellow warrior.
 - 2170: A group of monks discover a mansion haunted by demons, become trapped.
   The Doom Slayer heads in to "fix things".
 A mysterious figure is seen leaving the mansion afterwards.